 Where are the daffodils blooming in the Skagit Valley?

-This year’s Skagit Valley daffodil bloom could start as early as late February.
-This interactive map will show you exactly which fields are in full bloom so you can get your route ready to go.
+This year’s Skagit Valley daffodil bloom starts in early spring.
+This interactive map shows exactly which fields are in full bloom so you can get your route ready to go.

-Skagit Valley daffodil tours in 2021 are self-guided because of the COVID-19 pandemic, but a scenic drive through daffodil country is a safe way to celebrate spring.
+A scenic drive through daffodil country is a great way to celebrate spring.
 Most of the flower fields are south of Washington State Route 536 between the Skagit River and the Swinomish Channel.

-Washington Bulb Co.’s RoozenGaarde — which is famous for tulips but actually farms more acres of daffodils — hopes to open to the public in 2021 with capacity limits and other COVID safety precautions.
-Call ahead or check online with daffodil growers before you go.
+Washington Bulb Co.’s RoozenGaarde — which is famous for tulips but actually farms more acres of daffodils — is open year round, but you should call ahead or check online to see what flowers are in bloom.